morgant/43f/INSTALLING.md

 	./configure
         sudo make install

-5. Edit the newly installed `/usr/local/etc/43f.conf` file to suit your needs (esp. the `repository` value which you'll need for the next step).
+5. Copy the newly installed `/usr/local/etc/43f.conf.default` file to `/usr/local/etc/43f.conf` and edit to suit your needs (esp. the `repository` value which you'll need for the next step).
 6. Initialize the `43f` repository (replacing `/path/to/repository` with the
     path to the directory where you would like `43f` to store & manage files):